-My winter go-to has been a combination of garlicky labneh (or yogurt), lentils, and some sort of starchy vegetable, whether it’s butternut squash, kabocha squash, or sweet potatoes.
+My winter go-to has been a combination of garlicky labneh (or yogurt), lentils, and some sort of starchy vegetable, whether it’s delicata squash, butternut squash, or sweet potatoes.
 It’s nourishing, flavorful, and an ideal vegetarian meal.
-Here, squash is tossed with lots of warming spices and roasted until caramelized, then laid on top of lemony, herby lentils, and a creamy bed of labneh.

 How do I make spiced squash with labneh, lentils, and herbs?